alexandermendes/bl-tei-legacy-transformations/notes/persian.md

 2. `<msContents>` should have a `<textLang>` child element (could add a generic one but it won't match those in `<msItem>`).
 3. Required `@rend` elements missing, this should be fixed by the new schema.
+4. The content model for element `<msItem>` does not allow character content.